 For agriculture, the requirements for its spatial resolution are not as high as for urban emission sources.
-Horizontal resolution of approx. $10 \times 10 \text{ km}^2$ is often practical.
+Horizontal resolution of approx. 10 x 10 km2 is often practical.
 In case detailed farm registers are available, activity estimates farm-by-farm basis (bottom-up) might be possible.
 However, at national level assessments, top-down allocation based on agricultural field areas or animal numbers might be practical.

 The output of the DRIVERS block is used as an input to the PRESSURES block, i.e. emission calculation.
 Therefore it needs to contain all relevant activity information for emission calculation.
 Activities used in the emission calculation typically include fuel use amounts, production intensities and kilometers driven aggregated in such a way that it includes emission-wise relevant classification of sectors, sources and technologies.
+The level of detail of the activity needed is depending on the availability of specific emission factors.
 Technological changes over time are important parameters for emission calculation, and are taken into account in the PRESSURE block.
 Especially for city level assessments, spatial patterns of activities and their change over time are essential.

 For the input-functionality-output chain, the consideration of different scales is an important one.
-In fact, activity changes in the form of energy production fuel switching and industrial production changes are affected largely at international (e.g. global markets) and national (e.g. national taxation) scale.
+In fact, activity changes are affected largely at international (e.g. global markets) and national (e.g. national taxation) scale.
 On the other hand, population, housing and transport demand changes are affected largely at city (e.g. city taxation policies, general "attractiveness" of the city) and sub-city (e.g. traffic planning, zoning policies) scales.